gvalda/Repath-App-Composer/README.md

 Run mobile application directly from Android Studio.

-To start backend and database services you should to run Makefile:
+To start backend and database services you should run Makefile:
 ```bash
 make all
 ```